MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   ## Major changes and impact

   ### Keyboard changes
-  - Skip to main link existed but was not functional, now a user can skip the lengthy navigation if they choose
+  - Skip to main link existed but was not functional due to either an incorrect ID or empty href attribute, depending on the template.
+Navigation was added to a seperate component so it could be reused within templates
-  - Headings reorganized and given proper hierarchy according to semantics vs aesthetics
+  - Headings re-organized and given proper hierarchy according to semantics vs aesthetic browser default sizing
-  - Focus rings on vital links added back, as well as hover underlines
+  - Focus rings on links added back, as well as hover underlines which were oiginally inconsistently implemented
-  - Elements arranged out of logical order via CSS caused issues when tabbing through content.
-Content and CSS adjusted so layout matched original, but improved for screen readers
+  - Elements arranged out of logical tab order via tabindex or CSS floats caused issues when browsing through content.

 </div>
 <div class="div-2">

-  ![this is the alt text](/img/ncdot-alert.png "Title is optional") *TBD caption*
+  ![this is the alt text](/img/ncdot-alert.png "Title is optional") *Horizontal  alerts within the header and pop alerts provided imporant information to users visually and needed ARIA live region roles to share this inpormation with users not accessing the site visually.*

 </div>
 <div class="div-3">

-  ![this is the alt text](/img/ncdot-components.png "Title is optional") *TBD caption*
+  ![this is the alt text](/img/ncdot-components.png "Title is optional") *Many pages included repeatable card components*

 </div>
 <div class="div-4">

   ### Alerts & pop-ups
-  - Originally not accessible via tabbing and did not have an easy way to close
+  - Originally not focusable or operable, these did not have an accessible way to close content and were adjusted or given textual alternatives
   - Alerts of important information were not announced to screen readers.
-Aria used responsibly to resolve the issue.
+Aria roles were added or re-implemented correctly.

-  ### Repeatable components
+  ### Custom third-party components
   - Some components found to be inaccessible.
-Adjusted code as able.
-Others (often plugins) replaced with native HTML5
+Code was edited as able or replaced with native HTML5 controls

   ### Navigation
-  - Navigation built with separate mobile and desktop code toggled according to media queries.
-The issue is both still accessed via a screen reader regardless of screen size.
+  - Navigation for SharePoint is built with separate mobile and desktop code toggled with media queries.
+The issue is both are still accessible within the DOM via a screen reader regardless of screen size or device
-  - Originally not all built using lists.
-The navigation was not properly read by a screen reader.
-Some info was skipped or not announced as link or navigation items.
-The content needed roles adjusted.
+  - Originally not all built using lists or link tags the navigation was changed to utilize valid html and link tags.

 </div>
 <div class="div-5">

-  ![this is the alt text](/img/ncdot-navigation.png "Title is optional") *TBD caption*
+  ![this is the alt text](/img/ncdot-navigation.png "Title is optional") *Drop-down navigation contained multiple columns and subheaders.
+This navigation was duplicated within the code for muliple screen sizes rather than using CSS to adjust the layout*

 </div>
 </div>